 - 1. A student who fails one fieldwork rotation in either OTAP 272 or OTAP 274 will have the opportunity for a second rotation. - 2.
-Following failure of the first fieldwork rotation, the student must meet with OTA AFWC to: - a) Review issues surrounding his/her failure - b) Explain what he/she has learned from the experience - c) Identify specific goals and steps the student will take that will lead to success in future rotations - 3.
+Following the failure of the first fieldwork rotation, the student must meet with OTA AFWC to: - a) Review issues surrounding his/her failure - b) Explain what he/she has learned from the experience - c) Identify specific goals and steps the student will take that will lead to success in future rotations - 3.
 A student who fails a second rotation in either OTAP 272 or OTAP 274 will be dismissed from the OTA program and is ineligible for readmission. - 4.
-A student who chooses to withdrawal from a Level II fieldwork course must meet with the Program Director and/or the AFWC to discuss issues and options for completion. - 5.
-Students must complete all graduation and Level II fieldwork requirements within 18 months of completing the academic phase of the program.
+A student who chooses to withdraw from a Level II fieldwork course must meet with the Program Director and/or the AFWC to discuss issues and options for completion. - 5.
+Students must complete all graduation and Level II fieldwork requirements within 18 months of completing the academic phase of the program. - 6.
+All Level II fieldwork must be completed in a maximum of 3 locations.